Property Owners & Buyers · Melbourne

 Past Client Reviews

 Every inspector on Specta builds a review history from completed jobs.
 Reviews come from real clients who used the platform.
-You can read them before making a decision — and once you've confirmed a booking, you can message your inspector directly.
+You can read them before making a decision, and once you've confirmed a booking, you can message your inspector directly.

-Agreed Scope Before You Commit
+Transparent Before You Commit

 Why Specta

-Why Use a Marketplace Instead of Searching Independently
+Why Use a Marketplace for Your Inspection

 You choose your inspector